iamsiva11/iamsiva11.github.io/_posts/2017-12-30-extra-features-seq2seq.md

 Other significant hyperparameters used in the experiment used to get higher accuracy were Maximum sequence length - 50; Bidirectional RNN as encoder ; Bahdanau Attention based Decoder; ADAM as optimiser; learning rate as  0.0001; 1 layer of encoder and 2 layers of decoder ; GRU cells were used as RNN units for both encoder and decoder;  beam search methodology for decoding.

+### Additional notes

+Also I experimented with Concatenation instead of addition by extending the embedding dimension.
+While getting inspired from these [papers](https://arxiv.org/pdf/1606.03475.pdf), [papers](https://arxiv.org/pdf/1511.05942.pdf) and  Bidirectional LSTM layers where we can concatenate (default), multiplication, average, and sum.
+It didn't give any better results though

+Further, the vector addition operation of feature embeddings we performed earlier is a hacky way of avoiding the matrix multiplication of the embedding matrix and the one-hot vector.
+This way we save time and the computation cost.

+Initially, I worked on pytorch for this project, but got to know their CPU backend is relatively slow resulting in slow predictions.
+And I switched to tensorflow after that.
+Even though I had worked in tf previously in its early days on lot of computer vision problems.
+I was impressed with the rapid improvement in the APIs.
+Providing better control of things and giving an option to go low level and work high level depending on our needs.
+As this was not the case before v1.0.
+Much impressed with tensorflow.

+Moreover, I like pytorch for quick experimentation and research purposes though.
+As getting production ready has not been their focus from first.
+That said they are good at what they do.
+While tensorflow's power comes with a bit of verbosity.
+Which is nothing to complain about, if we look at the scale and big picture of things it can help us accomplish in the long term.

+---

 # Conclusion

 I would like to thank the google brain team for open sourcing the seq2seq tensorflow code, [@spro](https://github.com/spro) on his valuable inputs for handling this problem, [@MaximumEntropy](https://github.com/MaximumEntropy/Seq2Seq-PyTorch) for his pytorch seq2seq repository.

+---

 # References